omicsNLP/Auto-CORPus/configs/configs_guide.md

 The `data` sub-section allows you to provide HTML tags and attributes for areas of interest within the defined section.
-This could be the title of a table or the heading of a paragraph.
-Some of these `data` elements allow AC to accurately parse the source HTML whereas the allow the user to parse further information from certain sections.
+This could be the title of a table or the heading of a section.
+Some of these `data` elements allow AC to accurately parse the source HTML whereas others allow the user to parse further information from certain sections.
-This creates a "soft" required and an optional set of `data` elements for each section, further details about this can be found in data_elements.md
+Further details about the data elements can be found in data_elements.md